ragaveepk/Streaming_DATA_pipeline/README.md

 The goal of this course project is to create a streaming data by designing and implementing an actor-model service using Akka that ingests log file generated data in real time and delivers it via an event-based service called Kafka to Spark for further processing.

+The project has been completed under the leadership by Ragavee Poosappagounder Kandavel.
+Ragavee, Ramiya Shree Seshiah, and Anandavignesh Velangadu Sivakumar worked on Log Generator, Akka actors and Kafka streams.
+Smrithi Balki and Lakshmanan Meiyappan worked on Kafka streams, Spark and Email notification service.

 [File Watcher- Akka - Kafka](https://github.com/gnzeleven/Cloud-Computing---Streaming-Data-Pipeline/blob/akka-kafka/FileWatcher-Akka-Kafka/README.md)

 [Spark - AWS Email notification](https://github.com/gnzeleven/Cloud-Computing---Streaming-Data-Pipeline/tree/spark/Kafka-Spark-AWSEmail)